Lawn

 Whether you treat your lawn yourself or use a contractor’s services, it is your responsibility to find out about the products applied and the proper way to apply them:

-- Your contractor must have an authorization certificate from the City authorizing it to use pesticides (even those of low-impact) and fertilizers.
+• Your contractor must hold a city registration certificate and an application certificate for EVERY pesticide use, even low-impact ones.
 The following contractors have this registration certificate authorizing their use of pesticides in compliance with our by-law: